i110/Text-Composer/README.md

         Parameterized text.
 Required.

-    - `\%params`
+    - `$params`

         Parameters which will be rendered in the template.
+        This must be a hashref or coderef, otherwise it will throw an exception.
-        Hash's values must be a scalar or coderef, otherwise it will throw an exception.
+        And also, hash's values must be a scalar or coderef, otherwise it will throw an exception.
-        Coderef takes two arguments, Text::Composer instance itself and the accessing key.
+        Both of these coderefs take the same two arguments, Text::Composer instance itself and the accessing key, and should return a scalar or coderef.
+        If the return value is a coderef, it will be called again (and repeat this process until you get a scalar value).

 # LICENSE